Wine Terms & Wine Terminology:

 The Haut-Médoc forms the southern section of Bordeaux’s world-famous Médoc district, where the majority of Bordeaux’s famous châteaux are situated in village appellations including: Margaux, Pauillac, Saint-Julien, Saint-Estèphe.

 Other wines produced in the Haut-Médoc that fall outside of these higher quality appellations are labelled as generic A.O.C.
 Haut-Médoc.

 Cabernet Sauvignon is the dominant grape variety in Haut-Médoc blends and is supported by Cabernet Franc, Merlot, and smaller amounts of Malbec and Petit Verdot.

 Hermitage is a great northern Rhône appellation renowned for its full-bodied tannic wines based on Syrah grown on steep, narrow valley sides around a famous hill called Chapelle.

 There was a time when the red wines of Hermitage were used to bolster thinner wines from Bordeaux and Burgundy, but now they have a similar quality and stature to those that they formerly doctored, and in some cases prices to boot too!

 A small amount of white wine made from Marsanne and Roussanne is also produced in Hermitage.

-Hunter Valley The Hunter Valley is one of Australia’s most famous wine regions, situated approximately 100 miles to the west of Sydney in New South Wales.
+The Hunter Valley is one of Australia’s most famous wine regions, situated approximately 100 miles to the west of Sydney in New South Wales.
 The Hunter Valley is divided into the Upper and Lower Hunter Valleys.

 Sémillon has a particular affinity with the soils of the Hunter, is often picked early to maintain acidity, and is renowned for its buttery, honeyed dimension.
 Chardonnay, Gewürztraminer, Riesling, Sauvignon Blanc and Verdelho are also grown in the Hunter Valley.